Section 6 Funding for Research on Threatened and Endangered Arizona Plants

 Proposals are reviewed by a committee for the importance of the species to Fish and Wildlife Service planned work, intellectual merit, and feasibility of the proposed research, appropriateness of the budget, and clarity of the proposal.
 Projects that are recommended for funding are ranked and funded as funds allow.
 Researchers are usually notified by early fall.

 Contracts are sent to the selected researchers by the Arizona Department of Agriculture within four months of the award notification (usually early fall) and will indicate actual start and end dates.
 Please note that reimbursable work may not begin until the contract is signed, which is often in late September.
 Awardee must be in a position to sign a standard contract with the State of Arizona.
-For questions in this regard, contact Deborah Atkinson, Arizona Department of Agriculture.
+For questions in this regard, contact Leslie Perea, Arizona Department of Agriculture.
 Contracts must be signed and returned within 30 days of receipt.
 Funds are only distributed on a reimbursable basis (funds will no longer be sent in advance under any circumstance).
 Researchers are welcome to submit expense reports and invoices up to once quarterly.
 Brief interim reports will be due semiannually, and the final project report will be due at the end of year two; interim and final report deadlines will be provided by the Dept. of Agriculture when the contract is awarded.

 The final report is an expected deliverable of this research and should include introduction, materials and methods, results, discussion, and literature cited sections.
 Prior to approval and release of funding, reports will be reviewed by the section 6 grant committee and FWS species leads for completeness, clarity, and usefulness to the FWS for species management and recovery.
 Insufficient final reports will be returned with comments, and researchers will be expected to remedy the report prior to final approval.
 Draft final reports are welcome at any time.